Cutaneous pseudolymphomas are benign lymphoproliferations that clinically and/or histologically simulate cutaneous lymphomas.

 A broad spectrum of causative factors known to induce cutaneous pseudolymphomas (PSLs) have been identified.
 Infectious agents, such as spirochetal bacteria (Borrelia burgdorferi sp., Treponema pallidum), viruses (eg, parapoxviruses), infestations (eg, scabies), insect bites, injection of vaccines or antigens for hyposensitization, foreign bodies such as tattoos and metals, and drugs have been identified as causative factors for PSL.
 All cases without identifiable cause are referred to as an idiopathic form of PSL.

 Various synonyms have been introduced and several terms are still nowadays used to describe PSLs of the skin.
 For the first time the concept of PSL (pseudomalignancy) had been introduced by M. Kaposi in 1891 (Table 120-2).1 In 1923, Biberstein coined the term lymphocytoma cutis.2 Subsequently, in 1943, Bäfverstedt used the designation lymphadenosis benigna cutis.3 Lever introduced the term pseudolymphoma of Spiegler and Fendt in 1967, and in 1969, Caro and Helwig employed the term cutaneous lymphoid hyperplasia.4 Many other terms were proposed and referred mostly to B-cell PSLs.
-Among T-cell PSLs, actinic reticuloid was first described in 1969.5 In the 1980s the designation cutaneous PSL for B-cell–dominated and T-cell–dominated processes became more widely used ...
+Among T-cell PSLs, actinic reticuloid was first described in 1969.5 In the 1980s the designation cutaneous PSL for B-cell–dominated and T-cell–dominated processes became ...